Gorilla-Lab-SCUT/Fantasia3D/README.md

   <img width="40%" src="assets/head_figure.jpg"/>
 </p>

+# Update log

+- Fix the bug about using the tangent space normal.
+(2023.07.26)

 # FAQs

 ***Q1***: *About the use of normal and mask images as the input of stable diffusion model and analysis*